-

 Milburga, Abbess of Wenlock

-On 23 February and 25 June (translation of her relics) we commemorate our venerable mother, Milburga, princess and abbess of Much Wenlock.
-Saint Milburga is one of the patrons of our community along with the Holy Fathers of Nicaea and
+On 23 February (dormition) and 25 June (discovery of relics), we commemorate our venerable mother, Milburga, princess and abbess of Much Wenlock.
+We celebrate Matins and Divine Liturgy for the feasts.
+Milburga is the founder of the Church of the 318 Holy Fathers and John the Baptist.
+Continue reading

 Posted in Feasts, Saints & History